ddeflores/cisc489-final-project/README.md

 ## To Run the Environment:

+1. Clone the repository:
+`git clone [insert url here] [insert directory to clone into here]`

+2. Make the depository your cwd:
+`cd [insert directory name here]`

-First, make sure you have installed all dependencies:
+3. Make sure you have installed all dependencies:
 ```bash
 npm i
 ```

-Next, run the development server:
+4. Run the development server:

 ```bash
 npm run dev